Explicitly correlated wavefunctions of the ground state and the lowest quintuplet state of the carbon atom: Results and discussion

 There is no regularity to be found among virial ratios.
 Their values, close to 2, say only that all parameters were optimized reasonably well.
 No parameter scaling based on virial ratios was attempted.
 On the other hand, the squares of angular momentum converge to known exact limits, making it possible to try to extrapolate the energies as functions of $x=\langle L^2\rangle-L(L+1)$.
 There is no theoretical foundation for this extrapolation, other than an observation, that the deviation of $\langle L^2\rangle$ is linearly proportional to the rotation energy error, and assumption that the latter is a slowly varying fraction of the total energy error.
 Extrapolation to $x=0$ with least squares linear regression (fig. \ref{fig-el2}), using 5 points for each state, yields estimates of exact nonrelativistic energies of the $^{\infty}C$ atom.
 For the ground state, this estimate differs by about 0.1 mhartree from the previous one \cite{Chakravorty} and is certainly more precise.

 The energy convergence with projected ECG lobe functions appears better than with ECGs mutiplied by a proper polynomial of electrons coordinates, which are eigenfunctions of $\hat{L}^2$ (table \ref{encomp}).
 The energies obtained in the present work, for 189 and 406 functions, are lower than those published in refs. \cite{C-Sharkey,ChemRev}, computed with 500 and 1000 basis functions respectively.
-It is also clear that error ranges reported for Monte Carlo simulations \cite{C-Maldonado,atoms-Seth} are too narrow.
-The one result with proper error estimation is that by Nakatsuji {\em et al.} \cite{FC-Nakatsuji}, at least for the ground state.
+The best published result of Diffusion Quantum Monte Carlo simulation \cite{atoms-Seth} is surpassed with 872 functions, while final variational energy is lower by about 400 $\mu$hartree.
+This difference exceeds by far the numerical uncertainty of that simulation.
+The present result is matched only by the FC-CFT method by Nakatsuji {\em et al.} \cite{FC-Nakatsuji}, at least for the ground state, but with significantly wider error margins.

 Nonadiabatic calculations were carried out with nuclear masses $m_{^{12}C}=21868.6618$, $m_{^{13}C}=23697.6661$, and $m_{^{14}C}=25520.3468$, calculated from known molar masses of carbon isotopes (12$u$, 13.003355$u$ and 14.003241$u$ respectively) -- dividing them by the Avogadro number and subtracting 6 electron masses.
 The same basis sets were used as for fixed nucleus, only the linear coefficients in the wavefunctions (Eq. \ref{wavefn}) were obtained independently for each isotope.
 Extrapolations were also based on an assumption that the gap from the best variational energy to the limit, and standard deviation of extrapolated energy, do not change with the nuclear mass.
 For a given state, the differences of nonrelativistic energies of isotopes converge very quickly and remain stable, therefore only the results obtained with two largest basis sets are given in table \ref{tab-isotop}.
 The effect of finite nuclear mass contributes $-39.78\mu$hartree (or $-8.731$cm$^{-1}$) to the energy of $^3P_g\rightarrow^5S_u$ excitation of $^{12}C$.
 The isotopic shift between $^{13}C$ and $^{12}C$ agrees perfectly with experimental data \cite{experiment} so a reliable prediction for the $^{14}C$ isotope is possible with nonrelativistic wavefunctions (bottom of table \ref{tab-isotop}).